ammarhakim/ammar-simjournal/je/je24/je24-euler-embedded-bc.rst

 performed.
 For unsplit algorithms, embedded BCs require more complicated data-structures.

-Note of numerical fluxes
+Note on numerical fluxes
 ------------------------

-In most of these simulations, I need to use HLLE fluxes (enabled using numericalFlux = "lax" and useIntermediateWave = true in HyperEquation.Euler block).
+In most of these simulations, I need to use HLLE fluxes (enabled using numericalFlux = "lax" and useIntermediateWave = true in HyperEquation.Euler constructor).
 The Roe fluxes causes severe problems, including carbuncle problem and launch of spurious shocks from stair-stepped cells.

-It appears that the numerical diffusion added by the HLLE flux effectively acts to "smooth out" the jagged representation of the boundary, allowing one to obtain reasonable results.
-However, as is obvious (and shown below) if the flow is very sensitive to the stuff happening at the boundary, then stair-stepped meshes are not a good idea, and one will need to use a body-fitted (structured or unstructured) mesh.
+It appears that the numerical diffusion added by the HLLE flux effectively acts to "smooth out" the jagged representation of the boundary (effectively creating a numerical boundary layer), allowing one to obtain reasonable results.
+However, as is obvious (and shown below) if the flow is very sensitive to the flow along the boundary, then stair-stepped meshes are not a good idea, and one will need to use a body-fitted (structured or unstructured) mesh.

+One should also keep in mind that using HLLE (or any diffusive flux) with the WavePropagationUpdater is not usually a good idea: the solution quality is very sensitive to the numerical flux, and best results are usually obtained when using Roe fluxes.

 Supersonic flow over wedge
 --------------------------